 I take vacations based around bookstores.
 Other attractions (museums, concerts, culinary destinations) certainly factor into the overall decision, but bookstores seal the deal.
-On a recent four-day swing through Manhattan, I visited no less than a dozen bookstores, later feeling disappointed in myself for not seeing more.
 My wife and I recently celebrated our 10-year wedding anniversary.
 Just over 13 years ago, we met at the bookstore where we both worked at the time.
 While most of the literary prestige still goes to the legendary stores on the coasts (Powell’s, City Lights, The Strand), we’ve got a wide variety of amazing shops here in the big middle.
 Here are some of my favorites:

 Watermark Books in Wichita, Kansas

 Several years back, I had the opportunity to sign books at this great little spot.
 I have no friends or family in Wichita, and I didn’t think anyone would show up to see my talk.
 Turns out, I was exactly right.
 There were maybe five people if I count the coffee shop barista.
 No big deal.
 It happens.
 But I didn’t regret a single minute of the three-hour drive because I had some wonderful book conversations with the store manager and several of the employees.
 I left with a bag full of books and two unused pens.
 If you find yourself in Wichita, I hope you find yourself at Watermark.